noobCode-69/redux-typescript-boilerplate/README.md

 # redux-typescript-boilerplate
-This repo contains industruy standard boilerplate for redux in typescipt
+This repo contains industry standard boilerplate for redux in typescipt